About Corsair Yacht Club

 Corsair Yacht Club was established on August 14, 1937, so that “…all members may so associate themselves as to secure the maximum pleasure and usefulness of their respective pleasure crafts and through association, further promote good fellowship among members as well as others interested in the field of yachting.”
 The club celebrated its 80th anniversary on Memorial Day 2017 at Corsair Cove.

 The club’s facility is located on the West End of Catalina Island at Emerald Bay.
 Official Club cruises are held at Corsair Cove about nine times a year.
 We also hold cruises to other Catalina coves and on the mainland.
-Our monthly dinner meetings are held on the mainland at a local restaurants or yacht clubs in the Long Beach area.
+Our monthly dinner/brunch meetings are held on the mainland at a local restaurants or yacht clubs in the Long Beach area.

 Our membership is limited to 75 regular members.
 Membership is open only to owners and operators of vessels of sufficient size and properly equipped for safe overnight cruises to Catalina Island.
 We are a very active club.
 Participation in a minimum number of club events, including work parties, is required to maintain membership status.
 We have an active Junior Corsair program, and are a family oriented club.